RobertBarachini/how2dev/src/md/dev-environment/vm-setup.md

 Once you have installed and enabled Hyper-V, you can start Hyper-V Manager by searching for it in the Start menu.
 You can also run `virtmgmt.msc` in the Run dialog (Win + R).
 I also suggest you pin it to the taskbar for easy access as you'll be using it quite often.

+For more information on Hyper-V and VM/VHDX management (you'll probably need it somewhere down the line), check out the [Hyper-V](hyper-v.md) guide.

 ## Create a new VM

 1. Open Hyper-V Manager.